YvnUnix/YvnUnix/README.md

 I am a software developer from France and a UNIX-type system user.
 I successfully ran GNU/Linux for about 10 years, then moved to FreeBSD for about 3 years, and now have moved to Apple with macOS, which runs on the Darwin kernel.
 It's safe to say that I'm a UNIX user.
 I was a little bit worried that macOS would be too restricted for my liking, but the last year or so working on Mac has been... amazing!
 So much so that I decided to learn more about it and start writing software for that specific platform.
 Other than that, I love reading books, traveling to learn new things, and I am also interested in science and mathematics.

 ## 👀 I’m interested in ...
-Everything that has to do with the Apple ecosystem.
-I build apps for that system using native languages like Swift, of course, but also work with C and C++ at times when it's required.
-I love building quality apps that are aesthetically pleasing and that I would use myself.
-I'm interested in learning more about the platform.
+Everything that has to do with system design.

 ## 🌱 I now learning ...
-iOS & Mac OS developement and it's been a ton of fun !
+System design and it's been a ton of fun !
 I curently explore swiftUI.

 ## 📫 How to reach me ...
-  You can find me on GitHub of course, on Mastondon and on slack.
+  You can find me on GitHub of course, on Mastondon and on Discord.

 ## 😄 Pronouns:
 He/Him